 Uncertainty about the future may arise when a teen is pregnant.
 A teen may feel she does not have enough knowledge to be a mother.
 She may also have fears about how having a baby will impact her own life and dreams for the future.

 Education may be put on hold when a teen becomes pregnant.
-Some pregnant teens may decide to leave high school.
-Others who were planning to attend college in the future may put off that experience after becoming pregnant.
-They may decide to focus on the baby or getting married rather than pursuing further education.
+Some pregnant teens may decide to leave high school or finish school at an alternative site.
+If a teen has goals of attending college after high school, those plans may be put on hold after becoming pregnant.
+And instead, the new mom may decide to focus on the baby or getting married rather than pursuing further education.